Optimal Model Selection for Conformalized Robust Optimization: Introduction

-\item[(2)] Building on CROMS, we extend the framework to \emph{Conformalized Robust Optimization with Individualized Model Selection} (CROiMS), which performs \emph{individualized} model selection by minimizing the conditional decision risk given the covariate of test data.
-We prove that CROiMS achieves asymptotic conditional robustness and optimality under mild nonparametric assumptions.
+\item[(3)] We extend the framework to \emph{Conformalized Robust Optimization with Individualized Model Selection} (CROiMS), which performs \emph{individualized} model selection by minimizing the conditional decision risk given the covariate of test data.
+We prove that CROiMS achieves asymptotic conditional coverage and decision optimality under mild nonparametric assumptions.
 To the best of our knowledge, this is the first study to introduce covariate-aware model selection in conformal prediction.

-\item[(3)] We conduct extensive numerical experiments on synthetic data, showing superior performance in enhancing decision efficiency and ensuring decision robustness across various settings.
+\item[(4)] We conduct extensive numerical experiments on synthetic data, showing superior performance in enhancing decision efficiency and ensuring decision robustness across various settings.
 Additionally, our implementation on two real medical diagnosis datasets demonstrates that individualized model selection is important for achieving more precise and effective decisions tailored to different patients. \end{itemize}